You’re on our United Kingdom website

 Allplants

 Allplants is on a mission to make sure that you get your five a day – and then some.
-The vegan food delivery service has health and sustainable values at the core of it’s product, so it makes a lot of sense that they extend the same ethos to their team.
+The vegan food delivery service has health and sustainable values at the core of its product, so it makes a lot of sense that they extend the same ethos to their team.

 Just a few of our favourite wellness support perks that they provide include; employee stock options (from day one of their team’s employment), a hybrid working model to support flexibility, a £500 yearly learning allowance, a cycle to work scheme, parental leave and pregnancy loss support leave.